ruepongJonathan/metadata-workflow/README.md

 datasets = ms.search_metaspace(keyword = "brain", organism = "Homo sapiens (human)")

 #call make_dataframe() to make a dataframe which includes information on each dataset
-#provided by the guven list
+#provided by the given list
 dataframe = ms.make_dataframe(datasets)
 ```
 `make_dataframe()` takes a list of dataset objects (SMDataset) and produces a dataframe